Before You Order

-Barred Rock hens are good layers of brown eggs.
+Barred Rock hens are good brown egg layers.

 Barred Rock Chickens (also known as Barred Plymouth Rocks) are great general-purpose farm or homestead birds.
 Along with Buff Orpingtons, ISA Browns, Rhode Island Reds and Easter Eggers, Barred Rocks are one of our most popular chicken breeds.

 They are slower to mature than some breeds, with the first eggs coming at around 28 weeks.

 The barred feather pattern is due to a dominant sex-linked gene.
 The gene prevents pigment from being applied to feathers, so it creates a light spot on the feather.
 Because the male carries two copies of the gene, and the female only carries one, males tend to be lighter colored than females.
 The barring feathers tend to grow more slowly, so feather growth is slow.

 Brief history of the Barred Rock